 The European Spallation Source (ESS) is a European Research Infrastructure Consortium (ERIC), based around what will be the world’s most powerful neutron source.
 Located in Lund, Sweden, the facility will produce its first neutrons in 2020 and will begin a user programme in 2023.
 The Deuteration and Macromolecular Crystallisation (DEMAX) platform, part of the Scientific Activities Division, is comprised of chemical and biological deuteration and crystallisation.
-The chemical deuteration laboratory (DEULAB) at the ESS will focus on the synthesis of novel, complex, deuterated small molecules for European neutron scattering users, in collaboration with the other Deuteration Network (DEUNET) partner institutions.
-The biological deuteration and crystallisation laboratory is co-housed with the Lund Protein Production Platform (LP3), within Lund University.
+The chemical deuteration laboratory (DEULAB) at the ESS, housed in Medicon Village, focuses on the synthesis of novel, complex, deuterated small molecules for European neutron users, in collaboration with the other Deuteration Network (DEUNET) partner institutions.
+The biological deuteration and crystallisation laboratory of ESS is co-housed with the Lund Protein Production Platform (LP3), within Lund University.

 ISIS is a world-leading centre for physical and life science research, located near Oxford in the United Kingdom.
 The ISIS Deuteration Facility is able to produce deuterated samples for neutron experiments.
 The laboratory itself is well equipped with synthetic and analytical equipment.

 The laboratory staff have a broad range of chemical expertise in synthesising per(deuterated) long-chain molecules up to C20 (including odd-numbered chains), covering fatty acids, alcohols, bromoalkanes, alkyl trichlorosilanes and other related species.
 They also have considerable experience in the synthesis of (per)deuterated ionic and non-ionic surfactants; carbohydrate and phosphorus chemistry; in the incorporation of (per)deuterated motifs into ionic liquids and custom small molecule synthesis.
 Kun Ma is employed by the ISIS Deuteration Facility to work on the SINE2020 Chemical Deuteration project.

 Forschungszentrum Jülich (FZJ) is an inter-disciplinary research institute in Jülich, Germany.
 The Jülich Centre for Neutron Science (JCNS) conducts research into many areas relevant to neutron-based science.
 The JCNS runs a synthesis laboratory for the production of soft matter samples which are mainly polymer-based.
-Jürgen Allgaier and Andreas Raba contribute their knowledge of deuterated monomers and polymers to the Deuteration Network.
+Jürgen Allgaier contributes their knowledge of deuterated monomers and polymers to the Deuteration Network.
 Lisa Fruhner works on synthetic methods for deuteration at JCNS.

 - Deuterated monomers